siriuswapnil/node-email-client/README.md

-# node-mailer-gmailAPI
-Nodejs API to send email from a user's account with Gmail API without using client libraries
+# Nodejs API to send email from a user's account with Gmail API without using client libraries

 # About the Project